Best Samsung Phones for Seniors, Tested and Reviewed in 2025

 - Lags occasionally

-- Health and safety features only available with top-tier plans
+- Health and safety features available only with top-tier plans

 Battery Life

-5. Samsung Galaxy S24+ From T-Mobile - Best Phone for Adaptive Technology
+5. Samsung Galaxy S24 From T-Mobile - Best Phone for Adaptive Technology

 What we like most